Kleptocracy: Financial system

 In a 2011 forensic study of grand corruption cases, the World Bank found the United States was the leading victim of illegal incorporation of entities involved in money laundering schemes.
-The Department of Treasury estimates that $300 billion is laundered annually in the United States in violation of US law.
+The Department of the Treasury estimates that $300 billion is laundered annually in the United States in violation of US law.

 This kleptocratic financial system flourishes in the United States by illegally abusing the United States' liberal economic structure for two reasons.